nivedhithaVenkatachalam/android_challenge/README.md

 ## Breath
 You have three hours to do this.
 Write some code, have some fun, and ensure that you enjoy the process--!!

+## Thoughts/Questions

+The challenging portion of testing the carousel class is testing the continuously updating text in the carousel object.
+I looked into Mockito to see if I could mock the textview which is being updated continously as well as tried extending Instrumented Unit test case class.
+I will keep researching on how to refer to a android view object from a test class.